Research groups

 Danielle Newby

-I joined NDORMS in April 2022 from the Department of Psychiatry where I led projects related to drug repurposing and understanding the risk factors of dementia.
-I have a multidisciplinary background in epidemiology, pharmacology, and machine learning.
+I joined NDORMS in April 2022 from the Department of Psychiatry where I led projects on drug repurposing and understanding risk factors of dementia and other mental health and neurological conditions.
+With a multidisciplinary background in epidemiology, pharmacology, and machine learning, my work integrates diverse approaches to improve healthcare outcomes.
 My complete publication list can be found here.

 Recent publications